-On applying a AC field, E=5V/ μ m, we observe an increase of the order within z-x plane, Δn is becoming larger then extrapolated from the N phase, $\Delta n > \Delta n_N$, thus indicating the increase of the orientational order in z-x plane.
-If we combine these findings with the results on the m1 mode we can conclude that the field effect can simply be interpreted as a rotation of a biaxiality plane from x-y to x-z plane.
+On applying an AC field, $E = 5 V/\mu m$ , we observe an increase of the order within the z-x plane, and $\Delta n$ becomes larger than extrapolated from the N phase, $\Delta n > \Delta n_N$ , thus indicating the increase of the orientational order in the z-x plane.
+If we combine these findings with the results on the m1 mode, we can conclude that the field effect can simply be interpreted as a rotation of the biaxiality plane from the x-y to the x-z plane.

-Similar procedure has been applied for CB11CB sample in order to obtain orientational order parameter.
-Figure 9 shows the order parameter calculated from dielectric m1 mode in the similar way as for CB9CB.
-In N{TB} phase orientational order becomes lower than expected from that extrapolated dependence.
-Using eq.
-8 the cone angle in NTB phase is obtained.
-The angle is growing up 13° and then saturates at 377 K due to glass transition.
+A similar procedure has been applied for the CB11CB sample in order to obtain the orientational order parameter.
+Figure 9 shows the order parameter calculated from dielectric m1 mode in the same way as that for CB9CB.
+In the NTB phase, orientational order becomes lower than that expected from the extrapolated dependence.
+Using Eq.
+(8), the cone angle in the NTB phase is obtained.
+The angle increases up to 13° and then saturates at 377 K due to glass transition.
 The results do not exclude other similar organizations.
-In particular the possibility of the conic angle not being unique, but rather of varying with the molecular segments of the dimers has been recently put forward by Vanakaras and Photinos [61] and could provide a possible molecular origin of the tilt distribution.
-A discussion about a possible more complex structure of the twist-bend phase of CB11CB has also been recently provided by Mandle et al. [62], while yet another possibility, recently put forward, is that the axis of the helix is not fixed but undulates.
+In particular, the possibility of the conic angle not being unique, but rather varying with the molecular segments of the dimers has been recently put forward by Vanakaras and Photinos and could provide a possible molecular origin of the tilt distribution.
+A discussion about a possible more complex structure of the twist-bend phase of CB11CB has also been recently provided by Mandle et al.,62 while yet another possibility, recently put forward, is that the axis of the helix is not fixed but undulates.
+Our data cannot clearly distinguish between these different models at this stage, but we hope that this work will stimulate further analysis of these phases.